bzigterman/bzigterman.github.io/projects/weather.md

 - 94% humidity
 - 12 mph wind
 - 100% cloud cover
-- 44 AQI 🟩
+- 43 AQI 🟩
 - 0.23 inches of precipitation in the past 24 hours
-- 0.68 inches of snow expected in the next 72 hours
+- 0.01 inches of rain and 0.65 inches of snow expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>